 Step By Step Recipe

-Mix whole wheat flour, suji, ajwain, jeera, chilli flakes, coriander, boiled potatoes and salt in a bowl.
+Mix whole wheat flour, suji, ajwain, jeera, chili flakes, coriander, boiled potatoes, and salt in a bowl.

-Add hot water and knead to make a tight dough.
+Add 2-3 tablespoon hot water and knead to make a tight dough.

 Cover the dough and keep aside for 20 minutes.